ICIJ/datashare-python/docs/learn/tasks.md

 ## Turning functions into async tasks using [`icij-worker`](https://github.com/ICIJ/icij-python/tree/main/icij-worker)

-Before implementing task for Datashare, let's learn how to transform any Python function into an task which can be run asynchronously by a worker using the [icij-worker](https://github.com/ICIJ/icij-python/tree/main/icij-worker) lib.
+Before implementing task for Datashare, let's learn how to transform any Python function into a [task](concepts-basic.md#tasks) which can be run [asynchronously](concepts-basic.md#asynchronous) by a [worker](concepts-basic.md#workers) using the [icij-worker](https://github.com/ICIJ/icij-python/tree/main/icij-worker) lib.

 Given the following function:
 ```python